toggledbits/PluginTools/README.md

 ## Creating Your Plugin

-In order to make the plugin do the work you want it to do, you will need to modify a few core functions in the Lua implementation module (`L_xxx1.lua`):
+In order to make the plugin do the work you want it to do, you will need to modify a few core functions in the Lua implementation module (`L_.lua`):

 ### start( dev )